 The Camp - 5909 University Dr NW

 Located at MidCity, The Camp is one of Huntsville’s newest outdoor destinations.
-They have permanent food trucks with some of the best hot chicken in Huntsville.
-They also have tacos and a bar!
-Alchemy Coffee is also located in this center that always has something going on from live music and movie nights to a farmer's market on Sundays.
+They have permanent food trucks with some of the best food plus a bar!
+The Green Room that serves amazing coffee is also located in this center.
+The Camp and MidCity District always has something going on from live music and movie nights to a farmer's market on Sundays.

 Stovehouse - 3414 Governors Dr SW

-Stovehouse will be home to the Pourhouse and five restaurants this summer with a coffee shop starting up in the fall.
+Stovehouse is home to Pourhouse and six restaurants this summer with Charlie Foster's coffee shop now open.
+They plan to open a milkshake bar the Spring of 2021.
 They have a food & leisure garden that has amazing artwork throughout along with a chance for you to enjoy bocce ball, foot billiards, hula hoops, wood-pin bowling, ping-pong and all kinds of horsejackery.™

 The Village of Providence

 The Brickhouse Sports Café serves wings, burgers and comfort food on a shady patio next to the village water fountain.
 Locals vote this spot the best sports bar and best burger in Huntsville.
 Live music offers a tasty free side dish many evenings at 7 Town Center Drive NW.